 Show you what they have recorded about you, if you ask

-To continue to include you in decisions about your care whilst you are in hospital, if you ask, staff can show you what they have written in your medical record about the care you are being provided.
+To continue to include you in decisions about your care whilst you are in hospital, if you ask during your consultation/treatment, the appropriate staff can show you what they are writing in your medical record about the care they are providing you.
 However, if you wish to obtain a copy of your medical records, you will need to put your request in writing to the Access to Health Records Team.
 Information on how to request a copy of your medical record can be found in the 'Our Obligations' section below.